Navigation

 • Neuroinflammation & Appetite Dysregulation: How chronic inflammation, fueled by poor diet, stress, or gut imbalance, silently alters appetite regulation, mood, and reward processing.

-Once enrolled, Learners have full online access to this course for 4 months (120 days).
-This course is fully self-contained, and no additional materials are needed for its completion.
-This course and evaluation must be completed to receive course credit and an NP 110 Certificate of completion.
+Once enrolled, Learners have full online access to this course for 3 months (90 days).
+This course and evaluation must be completed to receive course credit and an NP 320 Certificate of Completion.
 No partial credit is given.
 This course is not downloadable.
-However, for each module, Learners may download a Module Download Kit containing all of the terms & definitions, figures, lightbulb moments (short evidence-based factoids), and APA-formatted references.
+However, for each module, Learners may download a Module Download Kit containing all of the terms & definitions, figures, evidence-based factoids, and APA-formatted references.

 Learning Objectives